Yeh Hai Mohabbatein Spoiler: Who Will Win The Custody Of Roshni’s Unborn Baby - Ishita Or Raman?

 Shantanu Is The Father Of Roshni’s Unborn Baby!

-Apparently, Shantanu will lie to the court that he is the father of Roshni's unborn baby and not Adi.
+Apparently, Shantanu will lie to the court that he is the father of Roshni's unborn baby, and not Adi.
 But Raman will be suspicious about Shantanu and asks court for some time to reveal the truth.

-Raman Proves Adi Is The Father Of Roshni’s Unborn Baby
+Raman Proves That Adi Is The Father Of Roshni’s Unborn Baby

-Apparently, Raman will ask the court to take the DNA test to prove Shantanu is not the father of Roshni's unborn baby.
+Apparently, Raman will ask the court to conduct the DNA test to prove Shantanu is not the father of Roshni's unborn baby.
 Also, he will release an audio tape which had the recording of Shantanu and Roshni planning a fake story!
 Thus, Raman will win the case.

 Roshni Decides To Go With The Bhallas

-The judge gives a chance for Roshni to decide about the custody of her unborn baby.
-Initially, Roshni asks sometime to decide as she is confused.
+The judge gives a chance to Roshni to decide about the custody of her unborn baby.
+Initially, Roshni asks some time to decide as she is confused.
 But later, she decides to go to the Bhalla house.

 Roshni Puts Forth A Condition!

 But Roshni has a condition!
-She decides to go to the Bhalla house only if Ishita comes along with her!
-She will do this in order to bring Ishita and Raman closer.
-Ruhi will be extremely happy as her Ishima will be returning to the Bhalla house.
+She would go to the Bhalla house only if Ishita comes along!
+She intends to do this in order to bring Ishita and Raman closer.
+Ruhi will be extremely happy as her Ishima would be returning to the Bhalla house.

 Divyanka Tripathi Says 'A Woman's Breasts Are Meant To Feed A Child', Applauds Grihalakshmi